daattali/beautiful-jekyll/_posts/2022-04-09-Genesis-Blogs.md

 comments: false
 ---

-Hi Everyone, This is the first blogspot which I'm writing for this new website.
-It's being low due from side for the process of my progress in achieving what more I do do with my career.
-I've been working at certain company from last few years and its been great in terms of learning but now I think its time to move forward in my career.
-So, To flow and track my progress this blog will play a key roles.
+Hi there, fellow readers!
+This is the first blogspot which I'm putting out for this new website.
+It's being low due from my side.
+Lately, I've been a bit quiet on the career front, but fear not!
+I've been working behind the scenes to chart my course towards even greater heights.After spending the past few years learning and growing at my current company, I feel it's time to take my career to the next level.
+And what better way to keep track of my progress than with this very blog?

 ## Here's what I plan to do with my blog
 - Most important of all to track my progress in learning about digital payments. i.e., ISO20022